Appam recipe

 What is Appam ?

 Appam is a South Indian pancake like dish, made with fermented rice and coconut batter.
 Very common in South Indian State like Kerela, Tamilnadu and Karnataka.
 And usually served for breakfast or dinner.
 These tasty lacy soft hoppers are served with vegetable stew.
 In Kerela appam or palappam traditionally fermented with Toddy, a alcoholic drink.
+If you are looking for some more Indian breakfast menu list or ideas then this Indian breakfast menu list post with PDF file can help you.

 Ingredients required for appam